NotJustin/SkillAutoBalance/README.md

 sab_displaychatmessages (boolean | default 1)
 "Allow plugin to display messages in the chat"

+sab_enableplayerteammessage (boolean | default 0)
+"Show the messages in chat when a player switches team"

 sab_forcebalance (boolean | default 0)
 "Add 'force balance' to 'server commands' in generic admin menu"